 So you’d like to visit both covered bridges and waterfalls during the same day trip?
 Our “Maine In The Fall” tour takes you to two covered bridges and two waterfalls.

 As well, this tour offers some great scenic driving.
 You’ll encounter the Grafton Notch Scenic Byway as you proceed from the Sunday River covered bridge to the waterfalls at Screw Auger Falls.
-And last but not least enjoy our own hidden byway through the rolling Maine countryside along the banks of the Androscoggin River on your way back to Wolf Cove Inn.
+And last but not least enjoy our own hidden byway through the rolling countryside of Maine in the fall along the banks of the Androscoggin River on your way back to Wolf Cove Inn.

 4) A Foliage Drive Through Western Maine & The White Mountains